Elucidating the Design Choice of Probability Paths in Flow Matching for Forecasting: Empirical Results

-Table \ref{tab:result_fluid} summarizes the performance of our model compared to other probability path models across all tasks.
+We evaluate the performance of our proposed probability path model on challenging dynamical systems to demonstrate its effectiveness in forecasting complex continuous dynamics.
+Specifically, we consider the following tasks (for details see App. \ref{app_datasets}): \begin{itemize}[leftmargin=*] \item \textbf{Fluid Flow Past a Cylinder (FPC):} This task involves forecasting the vorticity of a fluid flowing past a cylinder.
+The model conditions on the first 5 frames and predicts the subsequent 20 frames at a resolution of $64\times 64$ with 1 channel representing vorticity. \item \textbf{Shallow-Water Equation (SWE):} This dataset models the dynamics of shallow-water equations~\citep{takamoto2022pdebench}, capturing essential aspects of geophysical fluid flows.
+We use the first 5 frames for conditioning and predict the next 15 frames at a resolution of $128\times 128$ with 1 channel representing horizontal flow velocity. \item \textbf{Diffusion-Reaction Equation (DRE):} This dataset models the dynamics of a 2D diffusion-reaction equation~\citep{takamoto2022pdebench}.
+We use the first 5 frames for conditioning and predict 15 future frames at a 128 $\times$ 128 with 2 channels representing velocity in the $x$ and $y$ directions. \item \textbf{Incompressible Navier-Stokes Equation (NSE):} As a more challenging benchmark, we consider forecasting the dynamics of a 2D incompressible Navier-Stokes equation~\citep{takamoto2022pdebench}.
+We use the first 5 frames for conditioning and predict the next 20 frames at a resolution of $512\times 512$ with 2 channels representing velocity in the $x$ and $y$ directions. \end{itemize} Table \ref{tab:result_fluid} summarizes the performance of our model compared to other probability path models across all tasks.
 It can be seen that our probability path model achieves the lowest test MSE and RFNE across all tasks, indicating more accurate forecasts.
 Moreover, the higher PSNR and SSIM scores indicate that our model better preserves spatial structures in the predictions.
-Despite the similarity of our proposed model with the stochastic interpolant of \cite{chen2024probabilistic}, in that both models use consecutive samples to define the path, our model outperforms the stochastic interpolant model, suggesting that choosing the maximum variance to occur at the middle of the path is a better choice.
-Importantly, our model is highly efficient during inference time since it requires only 10 sampling steps; this is significantly fewer than the 50 steps needed by other models.
+Despite the similarity of our proposed model with the stochastic interpolant of \citep{chen2024probabilistic}, in that both models use consecutive samples to define the path, our model outperforms the stochastic interpolant model, suggesting that choosing the maximum variance to occur at the middle of the path is a better choice.
+Importantly, our model is highly efficient during inference time since it requires very few sampling steps; this is significantly lower compared to other models.

 Figure \ref{fig:result_fluid_correlation} shows the Pearson correlation coefficients of the predicted snapshots over time for all models.
 Our model's predictions shows a slower decay of correlation coefficients compared to other models, indicating better temporal consistency and long-term predictive capability.
 Correlation coefficients about $95\%$ indicate performance on par with physics-based numerical simulators.